Gender X to appear on U.S. passport applications -State Dept. | Technology

 - United States

-They include easing travel, providing resources for transgender children and their families, improving access to federal services and benefits and advancing inclusion and visibility in federal data.
+The Transportation Security Administration will implement gender-neutral screening at its checkpoints with changes in imaging technologing, reducing the number of pat-down screenings, removing gender identification from checkpoint screenings and updating TSA PreCheck to include an "X" gender marker on its application.
+The Department of Health and Human Services released a new website https://www.hhs.gov/programs/topic-sites/lgbtqi/index.html that offers resources for transgender and LGBTQI+ youth, their parents, and providers.

+Other agencies will announce new actions to expand the collection and use of sexual orientation and gender identity data, the White House said.
 "Every American deserves the freedom to be themselves.
 But far too many transgender Americans still face systemic barriers, discrimination, and acts of violence," the White House said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)